kubewarden/kubewarden.io/content/blog/2025/08/kubewarden-1.28-release.md

 - Our container images also got the bump, but the changes will be released on the next version.

-In addition, to simplify our Rust code dealing with PKI, we got rid of the dependency on the `picky` crate in favour of `webpki` crate from the rustls folks.
-This will be in the codebase for the next release.
+In addition, we have simplified our Rust code devs dealing with PKI certs, which will be included for the next release.

 # Getting in touch